smunoz1988/school-library/README.md

 ### Key Features <a name="key-features"></a>

-- **App in development: Person, Student and Teacher had been created**
+- **App in development: Person, Student, Teacher classes and decorators had been created**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>